waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Obstacles and how to overcome them.
 - Fisher at (12, 9) in New Bark Town mentioned Prof. Elm discovered new Pokémon.

-- Encountered a Youngster at (27, 16) on Route 29 who is blocking the path.
-Failed to interact with him after 3 attempts (adjacent, walking into, and on top of).
+- The Youngster at (27, 16) on Route 29 is impassable.
+Multiple interaction attempts from all adjacent tiles and while standing on his tile have failed.
+Concluding this is a story-based block.